This post may contain affiliate links. Please read the disclaimer here.

 Read more: The Beach Filming Locations in Thailand

 This is the most-visited beach in Thailand.
-And though you may have heard it closed in 2018, from personal experience I can tell you that boat trips still enter the cove and you can snorkel in the waters.
-You just can’t set foot onto the beach.
+And though you may have heard it closed in 2018, from personal experience, I can tell you that boat trips still enter the cove and you can snorkel in the waters.
+You just can’t (currently) set foot on the beach.
 Maya Bay in Koh Phi Phi Lei is where Danny Boyle filmed his backpacker movie The Beach and with some CGI trickery made it seem closed off from the rest of the world.
 Just like in the movie!

 Hongcun Ancient Village as seen in Crouching Tiger Hidden Dragon (2000)